-Reciting or singing nursery rhymes is a great way to develop children’s rhyme awareness – you can download free rhymes Flutter Flutter Little Bat and Incy Wincy Spider with actions and lolly stick puppets to bring them to life here.
+Reciting or singing nursery rhymes is a great way to develop children’s rhyme awareness.
+Download FREE action rhymes Flutter Flutter Little Bat and Incy Wincy Spider and a lolly stick puppet bat and spider to bring them to life.

-Children who are less confident, or reluctant to speak, may be happy to be encouraged to just listen and join in the at actions at first.
+Children who are less confident, or reluctant to speak, may be happy to be encouraged to just listen and join in with the actions at first.